 The creek here is in a hole, so we had no choice but to head directly back up the steep embankment to the road.

 This epic logjam was on the creek just above that waterfall with the other logjam.
+(Note - I've seen photos by others of this spot on the road taken years later and it still makes me chuckle.)
 There was another waterfall up this creek.
-Guess what else?
+And guess what else?
 Yup.
 More logjams.

 Amazing that along this entire tiny creek, there was logjam after logjam.
 For a small waterfall, it was rather scenic.